 Whether we are working in fiction or memoir, the inner development of our characters will parallel their outer journey.
 In this workshop we look at methods of developing plot, character motivation and story structure in order to create satisfying layered stories.

 Understanding the function and structure of myth helps us to write powerful, vibrant stories that engage the reader emotionally.
-Through discussion, readings and writing exercises we look at myths and how they translate to modern storytelling.
-In the process we explore the stages of story and their purpose.
+Through discussion, readings and writing exercises we look at Joseph Campbell’s theory of the stages of story and see how they translate to modern storytelling and in particular, to our own stories whether fiction or memoir.

 Description is one of the fundamental elements in storytelling and has multiple functions.
 We use it to provide information, slow the pace, build tensions, provide texture, break up monotony and establish mood, ambience and theme.
 But most importantly, description is a powerful tool that when used well, enhances and deepens our writing, helping us to create a convincing setting that transports the reader into the world of the story, enabling them to suspend disbelief until the end.
 All these elements are explored through discussions, readings and writing exercises.

 Openings – Famous first words (2-3hrs)

 Openings need to be intriguing, they need to seduce us, startle us, make our spirits lift with anticipation or make us sigh with the beauty of their description.
 In short, they need to draw us into the story, in whatever way they can.
 Through discussion, readings and writing exercises we learn how to write a compelling opening.

 Editing – reflecting and rewriting (half day or full day)